 Denmark: University of Copenhagen Exchange (Semester or Year)

-Ecuador: UW Wellbeing through Microenterprise and Environmental Stewardship in Ecuador* (Winter Intersession)
+Ecuador: UW Wellbeing through Indigenous Knowledge and Environmental Health* (Winter Intersession)

 France: ISA Lille (Semester)

 ESA Angers Exchange – International Food, Culture, & Agriculture Summer Program (Summer)